Energy Meditation Behind the Temple of the Moon

 We walked past a dense cluster of Prickly Pear Cactus.
 Their top pads were chopped in half to keep them short for harvesting.
 We passed through a short field and a metal fence outside the home of a Shaman woman.
 I wouldn’t know that’s what she was until later.

 The woman stood on the porch.
 From a distance, she appeared short and stout.
 She was dark red-skinned with hair more gray than black.
 Her long white dress had colorful embroidered flowers.
-She gave a brief wave as Alejandro ducked into a hole and disappeared.
+She gave a brief wave as our guide ducked into a hole and disappeared.

 It didn’t look big enough, but he must have fit.
-Our group stood outside, staring dumbly at each other until I shouted into the hole, “Should we follow you?”
+Our group stood outside, staring dumbly at each other until I shouted, “Should we follow you?”

 “Si,” his voice echoed back.
-There, within sight of the Pyramid of the Moon, we entered the sacred earth.
+We entered the sacred earth within sight of the Pyramid of the Moon.

 “We bring these things to offer to our ancestors,” he said, showing us around.